pauliejes/SandboxDocs/docs/Developer Guide/PhysicsAPI.md

 <a id='addForceAtCenter'></a>
 #### addForceAtCenter(x, y, z, coords)

 Applies force at center of node.
-Accepts X, Y, Z, and Coordinates
+Accepts X, Y, Z, and Coordinates.

 **Arguments:**